refenv/cijoe/docs/source/scripts/index.rst

 * You **can** change where the **command** is executed!

-  - Via the configuration-file; setup ssh parameters
+  - Via the configuration-file; see :ref:`sec-resources-configs-transport`.

 * You **cannot** change where the Python code is executing!